Creativity-Now!

 At age 43 I learned to play the accordion.
 I had a friend who could play, and I would listen thinking ‘I really, really, really wish I could do that.’
 Then one day I asked if I could borrow their accordion for a while and they said sure.

-2. Mess Around: Instead of composing a symphony try fooling around on the keyboard for a while.
+Mess Around: Instead of composing a symphony try fooling around on the keyboard for a while.
 When you’re just fooling around there’s a lot more room to play.
 You don’t take yourself so seriously and you can have fun.
 Then when you get a germ of something you like- notice that.
 Hey, cool, I just wrote a sentence that interests me.
 What happens next?

-3. Cut the Comparisons: Nothing kills a creative buzz like noticing your new canvas is not worthy of the Museum of Modern Art.
+Cut the Comparisons: Nothing kills a creative buzz like noticing your new canvas is not worthy of the Museum of Modern Art.
 If anything, think of the creators you admire as a kind of cheerleading squad, encouraging you to create the thing that only you can make.
 Be curious about how it is emerging and notice that it is unique to you.
 It’s fine to get feedback if you find that helpful, but it’s your baby.
-You get to dress it up however you choose.
+You get to dress it up however you want.

 Creativity isn’t something you earn by being brilliant.
 It’s something you practice by being alive.
 And in that way, it’s already happening, right now.
 When you realize the creative potential you have is vast, there’s really nothing that’s not possible.
-So grab your accordion, your ground beef and your tennis racket and lets see what happens next.
+So grab your accordion, your ground beef and your tennis racket and let’s see what happens next.